 The GoPlus 2-in-1 Folding Treadmill is a great value purchase for any walker or casual jogger looking to save space while still getting in a solid cardio session.
 If you are looking for a treadmill to train for your next marathon on, this is not the one for you.

-The GoPlus 2-in-1 treadmill is our top pick when it comes to needing something ultra-compact and low-profile.
+The GoPlus 2-in-1 treadmill is our top under-desk pick for those who need something ultra-compact and low-profile.
 This machine folds completely flat and only sits 5 inches off the floor (even in the folded position).

-Plus, you can use the treadmill with uprights up as a traditional machine or you can use it with the uprights folded down flat.
+You can use the treadmill with uprights up as a traditional machine or you can use it with the uprights folded down flat.
 The folded position allows you to roll it under a desk and use it while you work.
-I will just note that there are additional handlebars you can attach to this machine, but it won’t allow you to fold it down all the way.
+There are additional handlebars you can attach to this machine, but they won’t allow you to fold it down all the way.

 Coop walking on the Goplus treadmill.

-One of the best parts about this low-profile treadmill is the fact it has a 2.25 hp motor, which is an especially powerful treadmill motor considering the small size.
+One of the best parts about this low-profile treadmill is that it has a 2.25 hp motor, which is an especially powerful treadmill motor considering the small size.

 That said, the GoPlus is still not a one-size-fits-all solution.
-There are multiple things to consider that might not suit your needs including the 265-pound user weight capacity and the short 40-inch running belt.
-These two factors exclude tall people and anyone over 265 pounds.
+There are multiple things to consider that might not suit your needs, including the 265-pound user weight capacity and the short 40-inch running belt.
+These two factors make this treadmill less than ideal for tall people and anyone over 265 pounds.

-In fact, a GGR product tester writes in the in-depth GoPlus Treadmill review that, “something I love about this machine is how easy it is to move around and store […] when fully folded, you can store this machine under taller furniture, beds, or in closets, which makes it an ideal choice for people with small spaces.”
+In fact, a GGR product tester writes in the in-depth GoPlus Treadmill review that she loves “how easy it is to move around and store…When fully folded, you can store this machine under taller furniture, beds, or in closets, which makes it an ideal choice for people with small spaces.”

 PriceAbout $300 on Amazon